waliarubal/Jaya/README.md

 - [ ] Media Fire
 - [x] FTP/SFTP
 - [ ] Amazon S3
+- [ ] Azure Blob Storage

-This project is in beta at the moment so it's not suitable for general use.
+This project is in early beta at the moment so it's not suitable for general use.

 ### Built Using